 BLAGOJEVICH: Again, I can’t go into the details of that case and I wish they would allow me at this impeachment trial to be able to bring the evidence to show exactly what those conversations were….

 Isn’t that — what’s “the context” that could explain those “out-of-context” remarks? — the obvious follow-up question here?
 (Not that Blagojevich answered Sawyer.
-But at least she asked.)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+But at least she asked.)Liz Cox Barrett is a writer at CJR.